 (5) Peer Group E - Hospitals identified by the department as public hospitals participating in the "full cost" public hospital certified public expenditure (CPE) payment program; and

-means, for cost inflation, the hospital inflation adjustment.
+"Inflation adjustment" means, for cost inflation, the hospital inflation adjustment.
 This adjustment is determined by using the inflation factor method supported by the legislature.
 For charge inflation, it means the inflation factor determined by comparing average discharge charges for the industry from one year to the next, as found in the comprehensive hospital abstract reporting system (CHARS) standard reports three and four.